-The APA-KY Annual Meeting will be held Thursday, May 18, 2017 at 2:45pm at Lake Cumberland State Resort Park during the Spring Conference.
+The 2018 APA-KY Annual Meeting will be held on Thursday, May 10, 2018 at 2:45pm during the Spring Conference.

 Annual Meeting Agenda: